Skip navigation

 Just remember, for electric furnace repair in Cedar Rapids, IA, trust the Dalton team!

-Why Your Furnace Trips the Breaker
+Why Your Electric Furnace Keeps Tripping the Breaker

 Electric furnaces require a significant amount of power to operate.
 When the system overloads the circuit, it can cause the breaker to trip, cutting off the power supply.
 This problem can arise due to several factors: